Malizma333/line-rider-web-guide/pages/scripting_tutorials/basic_gravity.md

 ### Changing Gravity

-Sometimes, it's helpful to have different gravity for different sections of track.
+Sometimes, it's helpful to have different gravity for different track sections.
 The following code is an example of defining gravity values for ranges of indices.

 ```js
 (function() {